AlexTuring010/AI_stuff/book_questions/chapter1.md

 ### Additional Context

 In **batch learning**, the system is trained using all available data at once, which can be time-consuming and resource-intensive.
 This is typically done offline, and the model is then deployed without further learning.
-However, the model's performance may degrade over time due to changes in the data, a phenomenon known as model rot or data drift.
-To address this, the model needs to be retrained regularly on up-to-date data.
+However, over time, the model’s performance may degrade due to changes in the data, a phenomenon known as model rot or data drift.
+To maintain accuracy, the model needs to be retrained regularly using up-to-date data.

 In contrast, **online learning** allows the system to learn incrementally, adapting to new data as it arrives.
-This is particularly useful for applications that require rapid adaptation to changing data or have limited computing resources.
-However, online learning systems must carefully manage the learning rate to balance between quickly adapting to new data and retaining knowledge of old data.
+This is particularly useful for applications requiring rapid adaptation to changing data or operating under limited computing resources.
+A key factor in online learning is the **learning rate**, which determines how quickly the model updates in response to new information.
+A high learning rate allows for rapid adaptation but may cause instability, while a low learning rate ensures stability but may slow down learning.
+Striking the right balance is crucial for maintaining model performance over time.

 **Out-of-core learning** is another approach for handling large datasets that cannot fit into memory.
-It processes the data in chunks, making it possible to train models on massive datasets efficiently.
+By processing data in chunks, it enables efficient training on massive datasets without requiring extensive memory resources.

-One challenge with online learning is the risk of performance decline if bad data is fed into the system.
-This can happen due to bugs or malicious attempts to manipulate the system.
-To mitigate this risk, it is important to monitor the system closely and be prepared to switch off learning or revert to a previous state if performance drops.
-Anomaly detection algorithms can also help identify and react to abnormal data inputs.
+One challenge with online learning is the risk of performance decline if poor-quality data is introduced.
+This could occur due to bugs or even malicious attempts to manipulate the system.
+To mitigate this risk, it is important to monitor the system closely and be prepared to halt learning or revert to a previous model state if performance drops.
+Anomaly detection algorithms can also help identify and respond to abnormal data inputs, ensuring the system remains reliable and robust.

 ---